4. CALYPSO Parameters

 Temperature = 300

 The temperature value when considering Gibbs free energy (IFit = 3).
-The algorithium can be found here.
+The algorithm can be found here.

 The unit is Kelvin.